RossBencina/Fractorp/docs/implementing-tutorial/04-default-behavior.cpp.md

 ## Tests

-First, test that we haven't broken anything:
+First, test that we haven't broken anything by defining an actor that explicitly specifies its initial behavior:

 ```c++
     struct ActorTAlternatingSender : public ActorT<ActorTAlternatingSender> {